OVERVIEW

 As cyber threats continue to evolve and grow in complexity, the EU has undertaken unprecedented steps to strengthen its collective cyber incident management capabilities.
 This session will explore the block’s current preparedness framework for managing large-scale cyber incidents, examining recent initiatives and identifying areas for improvement.
 Speakers will analyse the EU’s multi-layered approach to cyber resilience, from strategic coordination to operational response mechanisms and discuss the implementation of the EU Cyber Blueprint for coordinated response to large-scale cyber incidents, debating how this framework can be best operationalised across member states.
 The session will highlight the critical importance of information sharing, risk management harmonisation, and dependency mapping across the Union to achieve a comprehensive understanding of vulnerabilities and potential cascading effects.
 Speakers will share perspectives on public-private partnerships in incident management and threat intelligence sharing, highlighting successful models and opportunities for improvement.

-• How will recent developments, such as the introduction of the Cyber Solidarity Act the Cyber Blueprint and targeted amendment to the Cybersecurity Act (CSA) will reshape incident response capabilities ?
+• How will recent developments, such as the introduction of the Cyber Solidarity Act, the Cyber Blueprint and targeted amendment to the Cyber Security Act (CSA) will reshape incident response capabilities ?

 • How effectively do exercises like “Blue OLEx” and “Cyber Europe” translate into improved real-world preparedness for large-scale cyber incidents?
 What are the key lessons learned and how are they being implemented?